starvagrant/toh/toh_text/travelingwithtragedy.md

 "You're bothered by something."

 "So why were you going out to North Dakota, this time of year?"
 Dr Creed asked, trying to keep his breath steady.
 A groan escaped anyway.
-This girl was the kind of student he dreamed about during poor semesters, and she was refusing to go to college.
+This girl was the kind of student he dreamed about during poor semesters, and she was [refusing to go to college][].

 "Why?"